-- 5 SECTION 2.
-AMENDMENT.
-Section 12.1-01-04 of the North Dakota Century Code is amended and reenacted as follows: - 7 12.1-01-04.
-General definitions. - 8 As used in this title, unless a different meaning plainly is required: - 9 1.
-"Act" or "action" means a bodily movement, whether voluntary or involuntary. - 10 2.
-"Acted", "acts", and "actions" include, where relevant, "omitted to act" and "omissions to act". - 12 3.
-"Actor" includes, where relevant, a person guilty of an omission. - 13 4.
-"Bodily injury" means any impairment of physical condition, including physical pain. - 14 5.
-"Court" means any of the following courts: the supreme court, a district court, and where relevant, a municipal court. - 16 6.
-"Dangerous weapon" means, but is not limited to, includes any switchblade or gravity 17 knife, machete, scimitar, stiletto, sword, or dagger; any billy, blackjack, sap, bludgeon, 18 cudgel, metal knuckles, or sand club; any slungshot; any bow and arrow, crossbow, or 19 spear; any weapon which that will expel, or is readily capable of expelling, a projectile 20 by the action of a spring, compressed air, or compressed gas including any such 21 weapon, loaded or unloaded, commonly referred to as a BB gun, air rifle, or CO2 gun; 22 and any projector of a bomb or any object containing or capable of producing and 23 emitting any noxious liquid, gas, or substance. - 7.
+- 6. "Dangerous weapon" means, but is not limited to,includes any switchblade or gravity knife, machete, scimitar, stiletto, sword, or dagger; any billy, blackjack, sap, bludgeon, cudgel, metal knuckles, or sand club; any slungshot; any bow and arrow, crossbow, or spear; any weapon whichthat will expel, or is readily capable of expelling, a projectile by the action of a spring, compressed air, or compressed gas including any such weapon, loaded or unloaded, commonly referred to as a BB gun, air rifle, or CO2 gun; and any projector of a bomb or any object containing or capable of producing and emitting any noxious liquid, gas, or substance. - 7.
 "Destructive device" means any explosive, incendiary or poison gas bomb, grenade, mine, rocket, missile, or similar device. - 8.
-"Explosive" means gunpowders, powders used for blasting, all forms of high explosives, blasting materials, fuses (other than electric circuit breakers), detonators and other detonating agents, smokeless powders, and any chemical compounds, mechanical mixture, or other ingredients in such proportions, quantities, or packing that ignition by fire, by friction, by concussion, by percussion, or by detonation of the compound, or material, or any part thereof may cause an explosion.

-1 Repealed by S.L.
+"Explosive" means gunpowders, powders used for blasting, all forms of high explosives, blasting materials, fuses (other than electric circuit breakers), detonators and other detonating agents, smokeless powders, and any chemical compounds, mechanical mixture, or other ingredients in such proportions, quantities, or packing that ignition by fire, by friction, by concussion, by percussion, or by detonation of the compound, or material, or any part thereof may cause an explosion. - 9.
+Repealed by S.L.
 1975, ch.
-116, § 33.
-2 10.
-"Firearm" means any weapon whichthat will expel, or is readily capable of expelling, a 3 projectile by the action of an explosive and includes any such weapon, loaded or 4 unloaded, commonly referred to as a pistol, revolver, rifle, gun, machine gun, shotgun, 5 bazooka, or cannon.
-6 11.10.
-"Force" means physical action.
-7 12.11.
-"Government" means: 8 The government of this state or any political subdivision of this state; a.
-9 b.
-Any agency, subdivision, or department of the foregoing state or any political 10 subdivision of the state, including the executive, legislative, and judicial branches; 11 Any corporation or other entity established by law to carry on any governmental 12 function; and 13 Any commission, corporation, or agency established by statute, compact, or 14 contract between or among governments for the execution of intergovernmental 15 programs.
-16 "Governmental function" includes any activity whichthat one or more public servants 13.12.
-17 are legally authorized to undertake on behalf of government.
-18 14.13.
-"Harm" means loss, disadvantage, or injury to the person affected, and includes loss, 19 disadvantage, or injury to any other person in whose welfare the person affected is 20 interested.
-21 15.14.
-"Included offense" means an offense: 22 Which That is established by proof of the same or less than all the facts required 23 to establish commission of the offense charged; 24 b.
-Which That consists of criminal facilitation of or an attempt or solicitation to 25 commit the offense charged; or 26 Which That differed from the offense charged only in that it constitutes a less 27 serious harm or risk of harm to the same person, property, or public interest, or 28 because a lesser degree of culpability suffices to establish its commission.
-29 16.15.
+116, § 33. - 10.
+"Firearm" means any weapon whichthat will expel, or is readily capable of expelling, a projectile by the action of an explosive and includes any such weapon, loaded or unloaded, commonly referred to as a pistol, revolver, rifle, gun, machine gun, shotgun, bazooka, or cannon. - 11.10.
+"Force" means physical action. - 12.11.
+"Government" means: - a.
+The government of this state or any political subdivision of this state; - b.
+Any agency, subdivision, or department of the foregoingstate or any political subdivision of the state, including the executive, legislative, and judicial branches; - c.
+Any corporation or other entity established by law to carry on any governmental function; and - d.
+Any commission, corporation, or agency established by statute, compact, or contract between or among governments for the execution of intergovernmental programs. - 13.12.
+"Governmental function" includes any activity whichthat one or more public servants are legally authorized to undertake on behalf of government. - 14.13.
+"Harm" means loss, disadvantage, or injury to the person affected, and includes loss, disadvantage, or injury to any other person in whose welfare the person affected is interested. - 15.14.
+"Included offense" means an offense: - a.
+Which That is established by proof of the same or less than all the facts required to establish commission of the offense charged; - b.
+Which That consists of criminal facilitation of or an attempt or solicitation to commit the offense charged; or - c.
+WhichThat differed from the offense charged only in that it constitutes a less serious harm or risk of harm to the same person, property, or public interest, or because a lesser degree of culpability suffices to establish its commission. - 16.15.
 "Includes" should be read as if the phrase "but is not limited to" were also set forth.